Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 ### Content
-- In the proccess of making this webpage I have used [Code Institute](https://codeinstitute.net/) videos and course material to help me with how to write some of the code.
-I used The Love Running project as inspiration in this, my first project.
+- In the proccess of making this webpage I have used [Code Institute](https://codeinstitute.net/) videos and course material to help me and remind me of how to write some of the code.
-- I also used [W3Schools](https://www.w3schools.com/) as my help on how to write the majority of the code on this website.
+- Used [W3Schools](https://www.w3schools.com/) as my help on how to write the some of the code on this website.
 - The Fonts on the website were taken from [Google fonts](https://fonts.google.com/).
-- I also used [Codecademy](https://www.codecademy.com/) as help with how to write some of the code on this website.
+- Used [Codecademy](https://www.codecademy.com/) as help with how to write some of the code on this website.
-- I have also used [Developer Mozilla](https://developer.mozilla.org/en-US/) as help with how to write some of the code on this website.
+- Used [Developer Mozilla](https://developer.mozilla.org/en-US/) as help with how to write some of the code on this website.
 - Introduction on how to insert images to this README file was taken from this youtube video made by [Sean C Davis](https://www.youtube.com/watch?v=Ljj1wGFJqPY&ab_channel=SeanCDavis).
+- Used [Stack overflow](https://stackoverflow.com/questions/39217732/is-it-possible-to-change-the-order-of-list-items-using-css3) as help with how to change the order of list items.
+- Used [Stack overflow](https://stackoverflow.com/questions/17687328/getting-a-link-to-go-to-a-specific-section-on-another-page) as help with how to link to a specific section on another page of the website.
-- As inspiration I also used [Pinterest](https://www.pinterest.com/).
+- As inspiration I also looked on [Pinterest](https://www.pinterest.com/).

 ### Media
 - The icons in the homepage section and the footer were taken from [Font awesome](https://fontawesome.com/)